akio-tomiya/AnimateLQCD.jl/README.md

 2023/10/30 akio@yukawa.kyoto-u.ac.jp A. Tomiya

-This is a package for making an animation of a lattice configuration.
+This is a package for making an animation of a lattice configuration using [Gaugefields.jl](https://github.com/akio-tomiya/Gaugefields.jl)

 <img src="latticeQCD_animation.gif" width=500>